Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Introduction

 We realize this new dimension of control by augmenting an existing instruction-based image editing model with an additional input scalar that specifies edit strength.
 Specifically, we build on Flux Kontext~\citep{batifol2025flux}, a state-of-the-art instruction-driven image editing model and condition it with the strength scalar via a lightweight projector network.
 The projector takes as input the scalar value together with the edit instruction embeddings and outputs coefficients calibrated to the specific edit instruction.
 These coefficients operate in the model's modulation space~\citep{garibi2025tokenverse, dalva2024fluxspace}, where they modulate the text tokens, effectively refining the edit instruction to reflect the desired strength.

 Training the projector requires data consisting of source image, edit instruction, edit image, and annotations of edit strengths, which is not readily available for real images.
 To overcome this limitation, we synthesize such tuples using existing generative techniques.
 Specifically, we first use an LVLM~\citep{Qwen2.5-VL} to generate diverse, image-specific edit instructions.
-Next, we apply Flux Kontext to produce edited images from the source images and the synthesized instructions.
+Next, we apply instruction-driven image editing model~\cite{batifol2025flux} to produce edited images from the source images and the synthesized instructions.
 Finally, we use a diffusion based image morphing model~\citep{cao2025freemorph} to generate intermediate edits at varying strengths.
 The synthesized data, however, often provides noisy supervision, where the sequences are not smooth or the intermediate images have artifacts or deviate too far from the endpoints.
 To address this, we apply filtering based on identity preservation of input images and smoothness of the edit transitions to obtain clean, reliable training data.
 In addition, the scale and diversity of the dataset helps mitigate remaining inaccuracies and outliers.
 Notably, we find that even when trained on this high quality filtered but moderately sized dataset, our method generalizes strongly across diverse editing categories.

-Extensive experiments across a broad spectrum of instruction driven editing tasks show that \emph{Kontinuous Kontext} provides rich, diverse, and finely controlled results.
-It enables precise strength control for local edits such as attribute, material or appearance changes, global transformations such as style or environment and lighting changes, and even challenging geometric edits like shape morphing.
-Notably, it generalizes beyond its training categories to unseen cases such as facial attribute and body shape changes.
+Extensive experiments across a broad spectrum of instruction-driven editing tasks show that \emph{Kontinuous Kontext} provides rich, diverse, and finely controlled edits.
+It enables precise strength control for local edits such as attribute, material or appearance changes, global transformations such as style, environment or lighting changes, and even challenging geometric edits like shape morphing.
+Notably, it generalizes beyond its training categories to unseen cases such as facial attributes and body shape changes.
 These findings establish our approach as a powerful, general framework for continuous instruction-driven image editing, opening new directions for fine-grained and controllable visual editing.